mhmtfth13/YouTubePrivateVideoDownloader/README.md

 # YouTube Private  Video Downloader
 ----------
-This batch script automates the process of downloading a YouTube video and audio separately, and then merging them into a single video file.
+This batch script automates the process of downloading a shared Private YouTube video and audio separately, and then merging them into a single video file.
 It ensures that the required tools (Python, yt-dlp, and FFmpeg) are installed and sets up everything for you.

 ---